motoharu-gosuto/psvcd/README.md

 Required parts are:
 - Two 74HC125N: Quadruple bus buffer gates with tristate outputs.
-- 74HCT138N: 3 to 8 line decoder, inverting
+- 74HCT138N: 3 to 8 line decoder, inverting.

 Main idea is to connect data lines D0-D7 to output pins of 74HC125N tristate buffers.
 Outputs of 74HCT138N decoder should be connected to enable pins of 74HC125N.